ashybaye/developer-docs/aws.md

 Those with relevant permissions may visit [IAM](https://console.aws.amazon.com/iam/home?region=us-east-1) and create/modify users, groups and policies.
 It's a good idea to copy existing policies and add to existing groups if possible.

+### Limited admins

+The following hierarchy exists:

+1. Root user account.
+Should rarely be used.
+Can do anything.
+1. Admin accounts (2 exist).
+Can do anything.
+1. [Limited admin accounts](https://aws.amazon.com/blogs/security/how-to-create-a-limited-iam-administrator-by-using-managed-policies/) (2 exist).
+Can manage a restricted set of policies, groups, users, and don't have full access.

+All admins should use multi-factor authentication.

 ### Policies

 Generally speaking, try to assign policies that give the minimum set of permissions needed to perform a task.
 For example if a user (machine or human) needs access to download the seed database from a directory in a bucket, this will suffice: